-What happens when you take a classic fairy tale like the The Three Little Pigs and you join it with architectural inspiration from Frank Lloyd Wright?
-You get an awesome STEM picture book called The Three Little Pigs : An Architectural Tale written by Steve Guarnaccia.
-Of course, we had to come up with a cool architectural STEM project to go along with it and a free printable pack too!
+What happens when you take a classic fairy tale like The Three Little Pigs, and you combine it with architectural inspiration from Frank Lloyd Wright?
+You get an excellent engineering picture book, The Three Little Pigs: An Architectural Tale, by Steve Guarnaccia.
+Of course, we had to develop a fun architectural STEM project to go along with it!
+Make sure to grab the free printable pack too!

 Architecture, the design process, literature and more make this an awesome STEM activity for kids to explore.
 Getting started with STEM early is one of the best ways we can raise thinkers, doers, and inventors.